serverless/blog/posts/2018-07-02-aws-lambda-sqs-serverless-integration.md

 When setting up the SQS event integration, you may configure a `batchSize` property.
 This specifies the _maximum_ number of SQS messages that AWS will send to your Lambda function on a single trigger.
 This is an interesting and powerful property, but you need to be careful to make sure it's properly tuned to fit your needs.

 Sending batches of messages into a single invocation can reduce your costs and speed up your processing of messages.
 If your Lambda function needs to do a costly operation each time it spins up, such as initializing a database connection or downloading a dataset to enrich your messages, you can save time by processing multiple messages in a single batch.
-You're effectively amortizing that costly operation over a larger number of messages rather than paying the cost for each message that comes through.
+You're effectively amortizing that costly operation over a larger number of messages, rather than paying the cost for each message that comes through.

 However, you need to understand how batches work with the SQS integration.
 SQS is a traditional messaging system.
 Messages are placed into a queue for processing.
 A worker will read a message off a queue and work it.
 If the work is successful, the worker will remove the message from the queue and retrieve a new message for processing.